Jewellery Industry in Hong Kong

 Hong Kong has long been recognised as a leading centre for the production of jade jewellery.
 Major items are bangles, rings and pendants.
-Hong Kong has also evolved into a leading trading and distribution centre for pearls in recent years, partly due to the fast emerging Chinese and South Sea pearl industry and the recent decline of the Tahitian pearl industry.
+Hong Kong is a leading trading and distribution centre for pearls, with majority of which imported from Japan, India, Australia and Mainland China.

 Performance of Hong Kong's Jewellery Exports

-In January-June 2017, total exports of imitation jewellery amounted to HK$2.7 billion, a drop of 17% from the previous year.
-Unlike fine jewellery, imitation jewellery is rarely domestic-made but re-exported from origins outside Hong Kong.
-The Chinese mainland, which accounted for 90% of all imitation jewellery exports from Hong Kong in the first half of 2017, is the largest source of such re-exports.
+In January-June 2019, total exports of imitation jewellery amounted to HK$2.9 billion, up 4% year-on-year.
+Unlike fine jewellery, imitation jewellery is rarely domestic-made but re-exported from other origins.
+Mainland China, accounted for roughly 87% of all imitation jewellery exports from Hong Kong in the first half of 2019, is the largest source of such re-exports.

 The jewellery industry of Hong Kong is by and large export-oriented.
 The trade is characterised by a subcontracting system under which small- and medium-sized factories provide subcontracting services, such as mould making, precision casting, gem-setting, polishing and electroplating, to larger manufacturers or local jewellery retailers.
 Mass production of jewellery products is normally restricted to established manufacturers which are equipped with more sophisticated and automated production machines.
 The jewellery items made for exports usually bear buyers' brand names or logos.
 Some jewellery makers have set up overseas offices and outlets to promote sales.

 Some Hong Kong manufacturers are making inroads into retail and distribution in Hong Kong, supported by the influx of tourists in recent years.
-According to Hong Kong Tourism Board’s survey, in 2016, overnight visitors spent HK$15.3 billion on jewellery, accounting for 16% of their total spending on shopping; as for those from the Chinese mainland, the share was higher at 17%.
+According to Hong Kong Tourism Board’s survey, in 2018, visitors increased their spending on jewellery by 9% to HK$20 billion, accounting for 12% of their total shopping spending.